 Photo Credit: HooLengSiong

-Pricing is a powerful weapon in your RFP arsenal, but in order to use it to your advantage, you need to think outside the box.
-Creating a bid price for your response is more than adding up your operating costs, deciding on a profit margin, and hoping for the best.
+RFP pricing is a powerful weapon in your arsenal, but in order to use it to your advantage, you need to think outside the box.
+Creating an RFP bid price for your response is more than adding up your operating costs, deciding on a profit margin, and hoping for the best.
 Find out what the client truly needs so you can develop a solution that provides the greatest value, and include pricing in every step of the process to ensure you can confidently justify the exchange rate for your services.